Gifted Girls Only: Club Sapphire

-I didn't learn anything Allison hadn't, but I was sure about one thing—there was a blow-up in Heather's future, a loud argument.
-I'd have to keep an eye on her.
+I learned nothing Allison hadn't, but I saw something scary.
+There was a blow-up in Heather's future, a loud argument.
+I'd have to watch her.

 “What are your plans for the evening?”
 I asked while we waited for our cards to process.

 She hunched her shoulders and wrinkled her nose.
-"Frederick's taking the whole family on a dinner cruise tonight.
-He wants to start doing more as a family."
+“Frederick's taking the entire family on a dinner cruise tonight.”

 Huh, the guy listened to me.
-I texted my friends to let them know we had dinner plans.
+I texted my friends informing them of our dinner plans.

-The daily thunderstorm kept us confined to the condo during the early afternoon hours allowing us time to compare notes.
+The daily thunderstorm kept us confined to the suite during the early afternoon hours.
+We used the time to compare notes.

-"I thought she just wanted another bathing suit?"
+“I thought she just wanted another bathing suit,” I said.

-"And something for lunch after the water park and a dress of the dinner cruise."
+“And something for lunch after the water park and a dress for the dinner cruise.”

 Allison peeled a banana.
-"I wouldn't be surprised.
-I saw them taking out a paddle boat together."
+“I wouldn't be surprised.
+I saw them out on a paddle boat together.”

 “Did you get anything from Frederick?”
 I asked.

-"He thinks all his family cares about is his money.
+“He thinks his family only cares about his money.
 Like Kenni was happy to get the college education but can't wait to get away from him.
-And he's tired of funding Julie's partying and slacker-hood.
-He loves Heather, but doesn't respect her; thinks she's only hanging in because she's terrified of having to support herself."
+And he's tired of funding Julie's partying and general slacker-hood.
+He loves Heather, but thinks she's only hanging in because she's terrified of having to support herself.”

 “Interesting man.”
 I reached for an apple but was interrupted by the doorbell.
 I didn't know we had a doorbell and it scared the life out of me.
 I bounded up to answer it.
 Like an idiot, I didn't look, I just opened the door.

-Theresa ignored Frederick Garvey's rage.
-"I don't believe we've met, I'm Theresa Fitzpatrick.
-Kenni has told me so much about you."
+Theresa ignored his rage.
+“I don't believe we've met, I'm Theresa Fitzpatrick.
+Kenni has told me so much about you.”